MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 ## Republish your bot

 You can now republish your bot back to Azure.
 You need to zip your project folder and then run the command to deploy your bot to Azure.
-For details please read the [deploy a bot](../bot-builder-deploy-az-cli.md) article.
+For details please read the [Deploy your bot](../bot-builder-deploy-az-cli.md) article.

 ### Zip your project folder